TheCaptainCraken/blog/content/posts/the_psychology_of_money/index.md

 ## No One's Crazy

-> Your personal experiences with money make up maybe 0.00000001% of what's happened in the world—but maybe 80% of how you think the world works.
+> Your personal experiences with money make up maybe 0.00000001% of what's happened in the world: but maybe 80% of how you think the world works.

 This principle applies not just to money but to almost everything in life.
 Our worldview is shaped by our personal experiences.
 Here's a classic example: cars vs. planes.